 Some days there are a bunch of little historical anniversaries to commemorate, but none that of themselves seem to warrant their own post.
 June 10 is one of those days.
 We’ve got four different anniversaries to note, so let’s take them in chronological order.
 This is just a placeholder.
 If you’d like to read the … Continue reading Today in European/Middle Eastern history: Frederick Barbarossa drowns (1190) and more

 Prince Henry the Navigator (d.
 1460) is one of those Portuguese guys you spend a few minutes on in high school history class in the rush to get to Columbus.
-He’s an important figure.
-The explorations Henry sponsored were the first Portuguese voyages along the Atlantic coast of Africa, and later explorers like Bartolomeu Dias … Continue reading Today in North African history: the Battle of Tangier ends (1437)
+Which is unfortunate, because he’s an important figure.
+The explorations Henry sponsored were the first Portuguese voyages along the Atlantic coast of Africa, and later … Continue reading Today in North African history: the Battle of Tangier ends (1437)